 Visit an Oyster farm shop in American River

 30 minutes from Penneshaw and you will arrive in the seafood capital of Kangaroo Island called American River, where a small family here own a sustainable fresh seafood and aquaculture oyster farm.

 The Oyster farm shop is owned by Ken and Amanda who run a sustainable seafood and saltwater oyster farm, providing kangaroo island residents with oysters and fresh seafood year round.

 While you’re here try one of the many walking trails in the area like the Independence trail, a 3.6km (1.5hour) return hike that’s mostly flat.

 The bright blue turquoise waters of Vivonne Bay are so incredibly stunning you’ll want to stay here the entire day just taking photos.

-It truly is one of the best things to do on Kangaroo Island, despite the effort of getting here.
+A visit to Vivonne bay is truly is one of the best things to do on Kangaroo Island, despite the effort of getting here.

 Prices vary from $27/powered site or $17/unpowered site per night